 Many people pulled over for drunk driving aren’t alone in the car.
-While most people aren’t surprised to learn that a driver can face additional charges if the passengers are minors, they are often surprised to discover that adult passengers can sometimes complicate DUI investigations and may even be charged with crimes themselves.
-Here’s what a DUI criminal lawyer in San Diego says could happen to passengers in a DUI.
+While most people aren’t surprised to learn that a driver can face additional charges if the passengers are minors, they are often surprised to discover that adult passengers of a drunk driver can sometimes complicate DUI arrest investigations and may even be charged with crimes themselves.

 Investigating the Passengers in a DUI

-The first complication that occurs with passengers in the car during a drunk driving traffic stop is that police often need to verify that the passenger or driver did not switch seats.
+The first complication that occurs with people riding in the car during a drunk driving traffic stop is that police often need to verify that they did not switch seats with the person behind the wheel at the time of the stop.
 The officer may be suspicious if he noticed the driver was driving particularly erratically but upon pulling the vehicle over, he notices a very drunk passenger and a totally sober driver.
 This could also happen if there is a late night crash that seems to have been caused by bad driving and the driver is sober with a drunk passenger beside her.
-This may also be the case if the passenger is an intoxicated minor (or someone on probation) and the driver is a parent or close friend who may not want their child or friend to get in trouble.
+This may also be the case if the passenger is an intoxicated minor (or someone on probation) and the person currently behind the wheel is a parent or close friend who may not want their child or friend to get in trouble for drinking and driving.

-Even if there’s no question about who was driving, a passenger may be questioned to obtain extra information about the driver’s behavior.
-While any DUI lawyer in San Diego would prefer that these passengers refuse to answer any questions without an attorney present, many passengers willingly offer this information without a second thought.
+Even if there’s no question about who was driving, a passenger may be asked questions to obtain extra information about the driver’s behavior.
+While it’s best to refuse to answer any questions without an attorney present, many passengers willingly offer this information without a second thought.

-Aside from the investigation, what happens to the passengers themselves may vary.
-In some cases, if the passenger is sober, they may be allowed to drive the vehicle away.
+Aside from the investigation, what happens to the other people in the car may vary.
+In some situations, if the passenger is sober, they may be allowed to drive the vehicle away.
 Otherwise, the vehicle will likely be towed and the passenger will have to find his own ride home, although in rare circumstances, the officer may be kind enough to give him a ride home.